avinashnid/QuicksightAthenaSpectrum/README.md

 ![alt text](/images/cloudformationStatus.PNG)
 <hr/></br>

-# Query a file on S3 With Athena
+# Populate S3 Bucket with data to query.
-To get started with Athena and QuickSight, we need to provide data to query.
+To get started with the analytics workshop, we need to provide data to query.
 This data may originate from a variety of sources into S3, but for this example we will upload a file into S3 manually.
 1. **Open the S3 Console** from the Services drop down menu
 2. Click your newly created bucket, by you or by our CloudFormation script.
 3. Hit **Create folder** and name it "B2B"
+4. Download sample dataset [B2B Datasets](https://s3.amazonaws.com/hands-on-lab-spectrum-quicksight-athena/B2B%20Dataset.zip).
+Unzip the dataset files into a local folder.
-4. Create another folder within B2B called "orders"
+5. Create a folder within B2B called "orders"
-5. Download sample dataset [B2B Orders](https://slalom-seattle-ima.s3-us-west-2.amazonaws.com/docs/B2B%20Dataset.zip).
-Unzip the dataset files into a folder.
-Click on new folder and **Upload** the **orders.csv**.
+6. Click on new folder and **Upload** the **orders.csv**.
+7. Create folders within B2B called "sales" and "events"
+8. In the sales folder Click on  **Upload** and select the **sales_ts.000**.
+9. In the events folder, click **Upload** and select the **allevents_pipe.txt** file.
-6. Make note of the folders you saved this file under.
+10. Make note of the folders you saved this file under.

+# Query a file on S3 With Athena
-7. Open the **Athena** console from the Services dropdown.
+1. Open the **Athena** console from the Services dropdown.
-8. Create a table manually via DDL in the query window.
+2. Create a table manually via DDL in the query window.
-9. Replace the location value to the folder location of your dataset. s3://**your bucket name**/B2B/orders/
+3. Replace the location value to the folder location of your dataset. s3://**your bucket name**/B2B/orders/
 ```sql
 CREATE DATABASE labs
 ```